pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ### Symbolic regression

-This example demonstrates how to use the `KinBiont` and `SymbolicRegression` packages to analyze kinetics data.
+This example demonstrates how to use the `Kinbiont` and `SymbolicRegression` packages to analyze kinetics data.

 Set up paths to your data, annotation, calibration curve, and result directories (see examples):